Taofiqqq/fincra-openapi-spec/reference/Fincra Core Endpoints/card-issuing-1/creating-a-card.md

 **Also note that  it's important to add an amount field when creating Mastercard Virtual card**

-**Creating A Card (after creating a customer)
-**After creating a customer, a card can then be created using the `cid` that was returned in the response data when creating a customer.
+**Creating A Card (after creating a customer)\&#xA;**&#x41;fter creating a customer, a card can then be created using the `cid` that was returned in the response data when creating a customer.
 The `cid `in the response data above is `60febd3c-157a-4ae4-aeed-863c5530ec42`.
 You can either create a `USD visa  or MasterCard` virtual card for a customer.

 Below is a Sample Payload